Noamshabat1/WeatherWiz/README.md

     - Dropout: 0.0 to 0.5
     - Learning rate: 0.001 to 0.01
     - Epochs: 30 to 100
-  - **Random Forest Hyperparameters:**
+  - **Random Forest:**
-  - Hyperparameter optimization was conducted to improve the performance of the Random Forest model.
-Specific parameters, such as the number of trees, maximum depth, and minimum sample split, were fine-tuned to best capture the nonlinear relationships in the data.
+    Hyperparameter optimization was conducted on parameters such as the number of trees, maximum depth, and minimum sample split to best capture the nonlinear relationships in the data.

+---

 ### Graph Neural Network (GNN) Overview

-Graph Neural Networks (GNNs) operate on data structured as graphs, where nodes represent weather stations and edges capture spatial or temporal relationships.
-By aggregating information from neighboring nodes through graph convolutional layers, GNNs effectively model localized patterns—essential for predicting weather, which is often influenced by nearby conditions.
+Graph Neural Networks (GNNs) model data as graphs where nodes represent weather stations and edges capture spatial or temporal relationships.
+By aggregating information from neighboring nodes through graph convolutional layers, GNNs effectively learn localized patterns—essential for accurate weather prediction when nearby conditions play a significant role.

 #### Enhanced GNN Features

 - **Architecture:**
-  - Built with three graph convolutional layers (GCNConv), each followed by batch normalization and LeakyReLU activations to ensure stability and rapid convergence.
+  - Constructed with three graph convolutional layers (GCNConv), each followed by batch normalization and LeakyReLU activations for stability and rapid convergence.
-  - Residual connections between layers improve gradient flow, while dropout helps reduce overfitting.
+  - Residual connections between layers improve gradient flow, and dropout is applied to mitigate overfitting.
-  - A final fully connected layer transforms the aggregated node features into the final prediction.
+  - A final fully connected layer converts the aggregated node features into the final prediction.

 - **Graph Data Construction:**
   - **Sliding Window Concept:**
     A sliding window approach is used to create sequential (temporal) edges by connecting each node to a set number of subsequent nodes.
-This captures fine-grained temporal dynamics, providing a rich context for how weather conditions evolve.
-The window size is adjustable, allowing the model to adapt to different forecasting horizons (e.g., hourly vs. daily).
+This design captures fine-grained temporal dynamics, providing rich context on how weather conditions evolve.
+The adjustable window size allows the model to adapt seamlessly to various forecasting horizons (e.g., hourly vs. daily).
   - **Unique Edge Option:**
     Additionally, the model leverages station-specific geographical coordinates (latitude and longitude) to generate unique edges, enriching the graph by explicitly modeling spatial relationships among weather stations.

 - **Training and Optimization:**
-  The GNN is trained using the AdamW optimizer with weight decay, which enhances generalization by preventing overfitting.
-Training and validation loss curves are monitored to ensure robust performance.
+  The GNN is trained using the AdamW optimizer with weight decay, enhancing generalization and preventing overfitting.
+Training and validation loss curves are continuously monitored to ensure robust performance.

 ---